CARS-DUI Assessment Project

 - Identifies specific mental health disorders for which an offender is at-risk.

-- Generates a report that informs the user about a client’s treatment needs and provides appropriate ZIP code based referrals.
+- Generates a report that informs the user about a client’s recidivism risk level and treatment needs and provides appropriate ZIP code based referrals.

 - Can be used in three formats:

 - CARS screener (15-20 minutes)

 - Developed specifically for a DUI offender population;

 - Provides immediate diagnostic information for up to 15 major psychiatric disorders;